alanCWD/ShipSwift/replit.md

 - Backend integration with ShipTime API for freight rate requests using PALLET packageType
 - Database schema uses shipment_type column to differentiate shipments, with pallet metadata stored in packageDetails JSONB field for flexibility
 - Design decision: Pallet-specific fields stored in packageDetails JSONB rather than dedicated columns for schema flexibility and easier evolution
+- Province dropdowns ensure 2-letter codes (AB, BC, ON) for API validation
+- Automatic postal code formatting (uppercase with space: A1A 1A1)

 **Authentication & Navigation (August 2025 - Resolved):**
 - Fixed logout redirect functionality across all pages using immediate window.location.href navigation